hcastillo/fluctuations/README.md

-# fluctuations: An ABM model reflecting a new approach to business fluctuations: heterogeneous interacting agents, scaling laws and financial fragility
+# fluctuations: A new approach to business fluctuations: heterogeneous interacting agents, scaling laws and financial fragility.
+ABM model.

 - Auxiliary files:
   - *requirements.txt*: list of the necessary python packages